Curriculum: Doctor of Clinical Laboratory Science

 Credit: 3

-This course introduces the application of political science and economics to the planning, financing, organization, administration, and evaluation of policy affecting the public's health.
-Topics will include the organization, and effectiveness of the United States (US) health care and public health systems; as well as social determinants of health, health needs, and healthcare utilization and costs.
-Other topics addressed are quality and accessibility of healthcare in the US, development of public policy concerning healthcare and public health, emergency preparedness, and the relationship between policy decisions and the marketplace, as they concern the public's health.
+Course content will include the application of political science and economics to the planning, financing, organization, administration, and evaluation of policy affecting the public's health.
+Topics will include the organization, and effectiveness of United States health care and public health systems; determinants of health, need, and utilization; quality, costs and accessibility of care; development of public policy concerning medical care and public health, emergency preparedness, and the relationship between public decisions and the marketplace as they concern the public's health.

 3